Tahsina-Siddiquea/siem-log-monitor/README.md

-## Detection Logic
+## Performance Considerations

-The analyzer performs:

-1. Line-by-line parsing of logs
-2. Regex-based pattern detection
-3. IP extraction
-4. Event classification
-5. Structured report generation

-This simulates how SOC analysts triage alerts during incident response.
+The analyzer is optimized for sequential log processing and can handle moderately large datasets efficiently.
+Performance may vary depending on log size and pattern complexity.

+Potential optimizations include:

+* Streaming analysis pipelines
+* Multiprocessing for large-scale datasets
+* Integration with real-time log feeds

 ## Security & Ethical Use

-This tool is intended strictly for:
+This tool is intended for:

 * Cybersecurity education
-* Security lab environments
-* Defensive research
+* Incident response simulations
 * Authorized log auditing

-Do NOT use on systems or logs without proper permission.
+* Defensive research activities

+Unauthorized analysis of sensitive operational logs may violate privacy or regulatory policies.

-## Learning Objectives
+## Learning Outcomes

-This project demonstrates:
+Developing this project strengthens understanding of:

-* Log parsing techniques
+* Event correlation techniques
-* Regular expression pattern detection
+* Intrusion detection logic
-* Basic threat intelligence concepts
+* Pattern-based threat identification
-* Incident reporting automation
-* Defensive cybersecurity scripting
+* Security monitoring workflows
+* Automation of defensive analysis tasks

 ## Author

-Developed as a cybersecurity learning project to demonstrate practical defensive security automation using Python.
+This project was created as part of a cybersecurity learning portfolio to gain hands-on experience in defensive security tooling and incident investigation methodologies.

 ## License

-Educational use only.

-Use responsibly in authorized environments.
+Provided for educational and research purposes.
+Users are encouraged to adapt and extend the analyzer within controlled and authorized environments.